East Coast Main Line: Speed records

 World speed records for both steam and diesel traction have been set on the ECML.

-LNER's 4468 Mallard set the record for a steam locomotive at 126 mph whilst descending Stoke Bank on 3 July 1938.
+LNER's Mallard set the record for a steam locomotive at 126 mph whilst descending Stoke Bank on 3 July 1938.
 The record remains standing today, and a trackside sign was erected in July 1998 at the 90 1/4 milepost to commemorate the achievement.

 The world record for diesel-powered trains was set at 148 mph on 1 November 1987, by a shortened InterCity 125 train of two Class 43 power cars and three coaches during a southbound run from Darlington to York.
-At least two other trains have subsequently recorded higher speeds, but as of February 2023 the InterCity 125 record remains the highest to have been officially verified.
+At least two other trains have subsequently recorded higher speeds but, as of February 2023, the InterCity 125 record remains the highest to have been verified officially.

 A British speed record for electric locomotives of 161.7 mph was achieved on 17 September 1989, also at Stoke Bank, by locomotive number 91010.
-On 26 September 1991, an InterCity 225 shortened electric locomotive train was authorised to reach speeds up to 140mph completing the London to Edinburgh journey in 3 hours 29 minutes.
+On 26 September 1991, a shortened InterCity 225 train was authorised to reach speeds up to 140mph, completing the London to Edinburgh journey in 3 hours 29 minutes.